TechMechGarage/HondaCRZ/_posts/2019-10-07-crash-damage-first-look.md

 ---

 This is the first look into the crash damage on my Honda CRZ.
+This post consist of two parts:
+(1) my assessment of the crash damage and (2) some initial quotes I got from local body shops.

+### Crash Damage Assessment

+In order to assess the damage, I basically conducted a visual inspection and listed the parts of the car which I think need to be repaired.
+At this stage, I have not removed any parts from the car, I am just looking to conduct and preliminary inspection.

 List of damage and potential fixes: